 Back to our children.

-The whole reason we have to teach them to keep their hands to themselves, to choose a peaceful solution over agression, is because the natural way is violence.
+The whole reason we have to teach them to keep their hands to themselves, to choose a peaceful solution over aggression, is because the natural way is violence.
 It is based on that animal part of our brain which takes the easy way to a solution.
 This is why Jesus stated the words above to his followers and why wise men and gurus throughout history have noted the same.
 All these recognized that our base human nature leans toward violent means of conflict resolution.

 Our leaders know it and respond by attacking rather than talking.
-Gang-bangers in the streets know it which is why they carry guns, not Bibles.
+Gang-bangers in the streets know this, which is why they carry guns, not Bibles.
 Prison Wardens know it, which is why they do not allow Corrections Officers to carry guns inside the prison–they WILL get used and in both directions.
 And Police know it, which is why there is so much violence toward the public–it is simply the most expeditious way to solve a problem.

 Why Did Police Attack the Corrections Officer?